RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 A note on overclocking A raspi 3 on default settings is comparable in speed to an overclocked raspi 2.

-Suggested overclock for Raspi 3 for optimal N64 emulation (This to be paired with proper power, cooling, please see https://github.com/retropie/retropie-setup/wiki/Overclocking for further information.
+Suggested overclock for Raspi 3 for optimal N64 emulation (This to be paired with proper power, cooling, please see [this article](https://github.com/retropie/retropie-setup/wiki/Overclocking) for further information.)

 ```
 #Overclock Settings